lunjon/dotfiles/README.md

 object = { path = "scripts/*", ignore = [ "*.out", ".cache" ] }
 ```

-When `~/dotfiles.y[a]ml`  exists, you can use the following sub-commands:
+Example of sub-commands:
+  - `dotf status`: see current status of files tracked
   - `dotf sync`: sync files between home and repository
-  - Use `dotf sync --home` to sync from repository to home
-- `dotf status`: show the current status of the tracked files
-- `dotf edit`: edit the dotfile
+  - `dotf edit`: edit the dotfile in your favorite editor
-- `dotf git -- <...>`: run arbitrary git command in the repository
+  - `dotf git`: run arbitrary git commands in the configured repository to sync files to

+For more information use `dotf --help`.